 My Hiking And Scrambling Experience

-Hi, My name is Jim Kuresman and I have been hiking the trails of Washington state for 20 years.
-I have only been building a web page for about a week now (4-2-02).
+Hi, My name is Jim Kuresman and I have been hiking the trails of Washington state for 34 years.
+This web page is now over 13 years old (4-2-02).
 I joined the Mountaineers in 1987 and have been fairly active with them.
 I split my time between Mountaineer group hikes, small party hikes, and solo trips.
 All three are lot's of fun.
 Outdoor recreation is a year round pastime.
 I hike, scramble, snowshoe, and cross-country ski.
 For those not familiar with scrambling, it is off trail trips, usually to a summit.
 Scrambles can be almost as easy as a maintained trail or a real brush beating bushwack.
 They can also have potentially fatal exposure.
 If you try any of the trips I list on these pages please turn around when you are no longer comfortable.
 A trip that is easy for an experienced scrambler can be fatal for a novice.
 If you are think you would like to try scrambling, check out the Mountaineers.
 They offer a class each year to help you build the skills needed for off trail trips.

 There are many types of trips.
 I prefer to get to a summit and soak up the views.
 There are also great trips to mountain lakes, and wildflower covered meadows.
 I backpack when time allows but most of my trips are only for the day.
 This year I hope to get in at least 3 or 4 backpacking trips.